 Follow these steps to try this method:

-- After doing so, focus your lens per the steps in the Focusing Your Lens at Night Section.
+After doing so, focus your lens per the steps above.

 Lightroom & Photoshop Video Tutorials